open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-group-for-a-procurementprojectlot">Get the lot group for the ProcurementProjectLot</a> and map to the lot group's `.suitability.sme`.
+[Get the lot group for the ProcurementProjectLot](operations.md#get-the-lot-group-for-a-procurementprojectlot) and map to the lot group's `.suitability.sme`.

 ```xml
 <cbc:SMESuitableIndicator>true</cbc:SMESuitableIndicator>